 County Attorney

-Marvin Abshire provided a heads up that Washington County and Owen County have withdrawn from participating in the Interlocal Cooperation Agreement to establish a land bank, previously entered into by the Greene County Commissioners on December 20, 2022.
+Marvin Abshire informed the Commissioners that Washington County and Owen County have withdrawn from participating in the Interlocal Cooperation Agreement to establish a land bank, previously entered into by the Greene County Commissioners on December 20, 2022.
 An edited Agreement will be provided later.

 Public Comment

-Jerome Quigley voiced concerns over the possible sale of the .037-acre tract which includes the former Ore Branch Church of Christ.
-The property is located adjacent to his, and across the street from his son.
+Jerome Quigley voiced concerns over the possible sale of the 0.37-acre tract which includes the former Ore Branch Church of Christ.
+The property is located adjacent to his, and across the road from his son.
 Mr. Quigley has concerns that someone may convert the former church into a residence, and he believes the cistern and septic system may be inadequate and that the home would be too close to the road to be safe.
-Mr. Quigley’s greatest concern is the safety of his grandchildren and what he deems as an unsafe intersection.
+Mr. Quigley’s greatest concern is the safety of his grandchildren at what he deems an unsafe intersection.
 Ed Michael noted that the highway department has discussed placing a guardrail on the north side of the road and possibly the lower side.
-Mr. Quigley requested the Commissioners dispose the church building and keep the .037-acre tract, or, alternatively, allow him the first option to purchase it.
+Mr. Quigley requested the Commissioners demolish the church building and keep the 0.37-acre tract, or, alternatively, allow him the first option to purchase it.

 Discussion Item